tresata/hackathonclt2018/README.md

 ## Machines

 We have a Hadoop cluster with one master and four workers.
-The workers have 32 cores, 6 X 1TB data drives, and 128GB of RAM each.
+The workers have 32 cores, 7 X 1TB data drives, and 128GB of RAM each.
 You will have ssh access to the workers.

 Please spread yourselves out across the machines.

+The /home directory on every machine is limited to 170G, and shared between everyone logged in to the server.
+If you need disk space to work please use one of the following directories on a 1TB data disk:

+    /data/0/work
+    /data/1/work
+    /data/2/work
+    /data/3/work
+    /data/4/work
+    /data/5/work
+    /data/6/work

+Do not work inside these directories directly, but instead create a subdirectory.
+For example:
+    mkdir /data/3/work/hacker123
+    # in case you want privacy
+    chmod og-rwx /data/3/work/hacker123
+    cd /data/3/work/hacker123

 ## HDFS
 To access your HDFS location, you need to use hadoop fs commands (some reference: http://www.folkstalk.com/2013/09/hadoop-fs-shell-command-example-tutorial.html).
 For example, to take a look at your home directory on HDFS, use